-How can you increase driving confidence?
+Would you like to increase your driving confidence?

-Bandura's self-efficacy will be familiar to any sports psychologists reading this blog and for sports people, the specific situation and belief in their own ability are in their sport.
+Bandura's self-efficacy will be familiar to any sports psychologists reading this blog.
+And for sportspeople, the specific situation and belief in their own ability are in their sport.
 For the purposes of this website and blog, the specific situation is while driving and your belief in your driving ability.

 So increasing your belief in your capability to drive will, in turn, increase your driving confidence, how do we do that?
 Bandura’s self-efficacy theory suggests that self-confidence or belief in your abilities is dependent on several key factors:

 Performance Accomplishments - Your previous experiences of success or failure influence how confident you feel.
 So going back to a previous blog about how stress affects driving, if you find yourself in the panic or failure zone of learning, your performance is likely to decline and those experiences will reduce your belief in your driving ability, reducing confidence.
 However, if you stay in the stretch zone of learning, feel challenged but learn lots, those experiences increase your belief in your driving ability and your confidence.
 TIP - for every driving success, no matter how small, take time to replay it, commit it to memory, make sure it is added to your success, increasing your self-belief and confidence!

 Verbal Persuasion - Positive phrases of encouragement from others or yourself will boost confidence.
 If you are a nervous driver and want to improve your self-confidence make sure anyone in the car with you is encouraging rather than critical.
 The same goes for the inner voice in your head, use positive self-talk to practice some encouraging phrases to say to yourself.